lyuhiroyama/lyuhiroyama/README.md

 ## Hi!

-I'm Ryu, software developer in Tokyo, Japan.
+I'm Ryu, software developer in Tokyo.

 Seeking full-time roles and always interested to hear about any projects you're working on!